beynar/svelte-rpc/README.md

 			})
 		)
 		.handle(async ({ event, input, ctx }) => {
-			// event is the request event of SvleteKit
+			// event is the request event of SvelteKit
 			// ctx.user contains the user object
 			// input is of type { name: string }
 			return {